 - Easy audits: Clear and transparent records make it easier for the BIR to conduct audits, reducing business stress and hassle.

+Large Taxpayers must use CAS because the BIR specifically requires them to adopt a Computerized Accounting System.
+Non-Large Taxpayers may use CBA if they only keep computerized books, but they must still register the system with the BIR.
 The BIR CAS policy is essential for many types of businesses in the Philippines.
 Here’s a list of who must use the Computerized Accounting System BIR:

-- Large Taxpayers (LTs) required to use a Computerized Accounting System (CAS).
+- Large Taxpayers (LTs): required to use a Computerized Accounting System (CAS).

 - Businesses using Electronic Storage Systems (ESS), Middleware, or similar technologies.